mattarderne/rdrn.dev/writing/overview.md

 I've been putting my thoughts together on modern data analytics systems.

-Topics cover the intersection of Data Engineering and Data Analytics, with a focus on providing thought provoking content rather than reference manuals for current tech.
+Topics cover the intersection of Data Engineering and Data Analytics, with a focus on providing thought-provoking content rather than reference manuals for current tech.

 Leave me a comment at the bottom of a post if you've enjoyed it or have feedback!

 All posts are first published at [groupby1.substack.com](https://groupby1.substack.com/) and arrive here shortly after.
 You can subscribe there or follow the RSS feed here.

+Below are the better ones, the rest are on the home page.

 {% for post in site.posts %}
 {% if post.tags contains 'Top Post' %}